rstriquer/readers-club/README.md

 ## Demonstrated features:
 System to illustrate the construction of a Laravel Inertia React application that will consume an API.
+- Use of translate;
-- Consumes Google Book API
+- Consumes Google Book API;
 - Makes use of the "(Laravel) contracts pattern" enabling easy future partner changes;
 - Illustrates use of some relations structures from Laravel/Eloquent ORM;
 - Implements feature test of route;